ryanvilbrandt/pywallpaper/README.md

 You can change various behaviors by editing the `config.ini` file that will be created after you run the app for the first time.

+## Random algorithm

+The `Random algorithm` config setting allows for the following options:

+* **Pure**: Picks a random image from all available images
+* **Weighted**: Picks a random image weighted based on how often the images have previously been picked.
+The more often an image has been used, the less likely it is to be picked.
+* **Least used**: Picks a random image from all the least used images.

 # Troubleshooting

 ## Image isn't sized properly to the monitor I want